MahBadran93/ROS_Project/README.md

    -  ```rostopic pub /move_base/goal/ move_base_msgs/MoveBaseActionGoal```

 - Another way we can create our goal is by creating an action client program(node) that send a goal to move_base.
-   - Initalize the node and create Publisher to publish the goal to **move_base** node.
+   - Initialize the node and create Publisher to publish the goal to **move_base** node.
       ```
         rospy.init_node("GoalSender")
         pub = rospy.Publisher("move_base/goal", MoveBaseActionGoal)